Intermesh/groupoffice-docs/using/email.rst

 Most e-mail servers are setup with a spam filter.
 We use Spamassassin on our hosted services.
 Spam filters flag messages as spam but you need a mail filtering rule to do something with it.
-Group-Office creates one by default but if for some reason it isn't there you can create it at:
+GroupOffice creates one by default but if for some reason it isn't there you can create it at:

 E-mail -> Administration -> Account -> Filters.